DyarAbdulla/Discordboot/UPDATE_RAILWAY_API_KEY.md

 - The API key is only stored in Railway environment variables
 - After updating, the bot will automatically restart
 - If you see "Static Responses" mode, the API key is not being loaded correctly

+## New Feature: Image Rate Limiting

+The bot now limits image analysis to **2 images per 24 hours per user** to manage API costs.

+- Each user can analyze 2 images every 24 hours
+- The limit resets automatically after 24 hours from the first image
+- Users will see a friendly error message when the limit is reached
+- Error messages are shown in the user's detected language (English, Kurdish, Arabic)